cp-algorithms/cp-algorithms/src/algebra/sieve-of-eratosthenes.md

 Here, we extracted the first prime number out of a sum, since $k = 1$ in approximation $k \ln k$  leads to $0$ yielding division by zero operation.

-Now, lets evaluate this sum using the integral of a same function over $k$ from $2$ to $\frac n {\ln n}$ (we can make such approximation because, in fact, the sum is related to the integral as its approximation using rectangle method):
+Now, let’s evaluate this sum using the integral of a same function over $k$ from $2$ to $\frac n {\ln n}$ (we can make such approximation because, in fact, the sum is related to the integral as its approximation using rectangle method):

 $$\sum_{k = 2}^{\frac n {\ln n}} \frac 1 {k \ln k} \approx \int_2^{\frac n {\ln n}} \frac 1 {k \ln k} dk.$$